Home » Blog » How to Clear the Microsoft Teams Cache

 Alternative management tool for Microsoft Teams

-Another easier method is to use a PowerShell script instead of navigating to all the cache folders individually and deleting the contents there.
+Another easier method is to use a PowerShell script that we prepared for you, instead of navigating to all the cache folders individually and deleting the contents there.

 Simply open the PowerShell app (installed by default in current Windows versions), copy and paste the following PowerShell script, press Enter and then restart your computer.